MyCaffe/AleControl/README.md

 # AleControl
 The <b>AleControl</b> gives Windows C# developers easy access to the Arcade-Learning-Environment (ALE)[1].
-ALE is based on the Atari-2600 Emulator[2] from the Stella Team to provide access to numerous ATARI games (such as Pong, Space Invaders, etc) for Reinforcement Learning.
+ALE is a modification of the Atari-2600 Emulator[2] from the Stella Team that provides access to numerous ATARI games (such as Pong, Space Invaders, etc) for Reinforcement Learning.
 The games run actions provided by the user and produce their overall game visualizations and game state.

 For more information on ALE, please see https://github.com/mgbellemare/Arcade-Learning-Environment For more information on Stella, please see https://github.com/stella-emu/stella

 The <b>AleControl</b> uses the 'atari_win64' source tree which is a fork off the ALE Github tree that has been modified to run as a Windows 64-bit DLL and is licensed under the GNU license.

 The 'atari_win64' project uses the Simple DirectMedia Layer (SDL for short) which is a cross-platform library designed to make it easy to write multi-media software such as games and emulators.

 The Simple DirectMedia Layer library source code is available from: http://www.libsdl.org, and the SDL library is distributed under the terms of the GNU LGPL License http://www.gnu.org/copyleft/lesser.html.

 The <b>AleControl</b>, written by <a href="https://www.signalpop.com">SignalPop LLC</a>, is a Windows 64-bit COM control that gives any OLE Automation enabled language (C#, Visual Basic, etc) easy access to the ALE envrionment via OLE Automation and is licensed under the Apache 2.0 license.
 An extensive list of ATARI game ROM files is provided by OpenAI on Github at <a href="https://github.com/openai/atari-py/tree/master/atari_py/atari_roms">openai/atari-py/atari_roms</a> and are distributed under the <a href="https://github.com/openai/atari-py/blob/master/License.txt">GNU GPL License</a>.
 The AleControl is also available on Nuget.

 When used in combination with <a href="https://github.com/mycaffe">MyCaffe</a> (A complete C# re-write of CAFFE[3]) the AleControl can be used to solve